Evalanche-Club/evalanche-club.github.io/README.md

 # evalanche-club.github.io
-Official Website of the Evelanche Club
+Official Website of the Evalanche Club